Estimation of integrated volatility of volatility with applications to goodness-of-fit testing: Main results

-\begin{rem} \rm Theorem \ref{2.4} shows that a consistent estimator for $\int_0^t \tau_s^4 ds$ is given by \bee \hat T_t = \frac{3}{4} G^{(3)}_{t,n} - 12 \frac{n}{k_n^2} G^{(2)}_{t,n} - 36 \frac{n^2}{k_n^4} G^{(1)}_{t,n}, \eee and its proof suggests that a central limit theorem holds with the same rate of convergence as before.
+and its proof suggests that a central limit theorem holds with the same rate of convergence as before.
 In general, it is quite likely that this methods provides estimates for arbitrary even powers of integrated volatility of volatility.
-A concise theory is beyond the scope of this paper, however. \end{rem}
+A precise theory is left for future research. \end{rem}

-The properties of stable convergence guarantee that dividing by the square root of a consistent estimator for $\int_0^t \alpha_s^2 ds$ gives a feasible central limit theorem for the estimation of integrated volatility of volatility.
-See for example \cite{PV} for details.
-Therefore we end this section with the following corollary.
+The properties of stable convergence guarantee that dividing by the square root of a consistent estimator for the conditional variance gives a feasible central limit theorem for the estimation of integrated volatility of volatility.
+See, for example, \cite{PV} for details.
+Therefore, the following corollary can be concluded easily.